 Where there are higher needs, applications are made to the Local Authority to apply for 'Top-Up' funding.
-This money is spent in a range of different ways, which could include providing additional Staff, equipment and resources to support the child's needs.
+This money is spent in a range of different ways, which could include providing additional staff, equipment and resources to support the child's needs.

-The needs of other pupils with SEND are met from the School's overall budget.
-The School follows a graduated approach to supporting pupils based on their needs.
+The needs of other pupils with SEND are met from the school's overall budget.
+The school follows a graduated approach to supporting pupils based on their needs.
+This means that we regularly assess the needs of our children so that we can provide appropriate and timely input and support.
+Please see slide 11 for more information and examples.